RICHFIELD 2040 - BUILT FOR THE FUTURE!

 Paper surveys can be dropped off at the front desk at City Hall,

-A robust public engagement plan is in development.
 Follow the City on Facebook and/or check back here often for information on how you can participate.
 In addition to advertised meetings, online surveys, and mapping tools, begin watching for City staff and Steering Committee Members to pop-up at Community events, bus stops, parks, etc. with short surveys and information to share.

 2018 Comprehensive Plan Update Steering Committee

 |Debbie Goettel - Hennepin County Commissioner||Kathryn Quam|